bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_0/exercise_0.md

   * Make sure your netid you enter is actually your netid.
 The autograder will compare the submitter's netid to the one in your program.

 For this assignment, you will upload your `exercise_0.rkt` file to the assignment on Canvas.
 DO NOT UPLOAD ANY OTHER FILES.
 Once you've submitted your file to Canvas, you're done!

+* * *

+## Requesting an extension
+If you need to request an extension on this assignment use the <a href="https://forms.gle/fWx9jgQTNp56bAgR6">Extension Request form</a>.
+Please see this Syllabus for requirements.
+Your extension is automatically accepted if you meet the conditions.
+You will see your due date on Canvas update 24 hours prior to the original deadline.